Danny Phantom: Premise

-Danny Phantom follows Daniel "Danny" Fenton (David Kaufman), a 14-year-old boy who lives with his ghost hunting eccentric parents, Jack (Rob Paulsen) and Madeline "Maddie" (Kath Soucie), and his overprotective but caring 16-year-old sister, Jasmine "Jazz" (Colleen O'Shaughnessey), in the small town of Amity Park.
-Upon pressure from his two best friends, Samantha "Sam" Manson (Grey DeLisle) and Tucker Foley (Rickey D'Shon Collins), Danny decides to explore the Ghost Portal created by his parents in their attempt to bridge the human world and the Ghost Zone (the parallel universe in which ghosts reside), that when plugged in, failed to work.
-Once inside, he inadvertently presses the "On" button (which his parents naively failed to do), thus activating the Portal and infusing his DNA with ectoplasm, transforming him into a half-ghost.
+Danny Phantom follows Daniel "Danny" Fenton (David Kaufman), a 14-year-old boy who lives with his eccentric ghost hunting parents, Jack (Rob Paulsen) and Madeline "Maddie" (Kath Soucie), and his overprotective but caring 16-year-old sister, Jasmine "Jazz" (Colleen O'Shaughnessey), in the small town of Amity Park.
+Upon pressure from his two best friends, Samantha "Sam" Manson (Grey DeLisle) and Tucker Foley (Rickey D'Shon Collins), Danny decides to explore the Ghost Portal created by his parents in their attempt to bridge the human world and the Ghost Zone, the parallel dimension in which ghosts reside.
+When Danny's parents plugged the portal in, it failed to work.
+Once inside, Danny inadvertently presses the "On" button, which his parents naively failed to do, thus activating the Portal and infusing his DNA with ectoplasm, transforming him into a half-ghost.

 Danny, who calls himself "Danny Phantom" in ghost form, develops the ability to fly, become invisible, intangible, and "overshadow" (possess and control) people after first learning how to switch back and forth at will between his ghost and human forms.
-Over time, he develops much stronger abilities, such as his Ghost Ray (a concentrated blast of energy he fires from his hand), his Ghostly Wail (an intensely powerful scream with sonic capabilities that knocks back anything caught in its path), and even cryokinesis.
+Over time, he develops much stronger abilities.
+They include his Ghost Ray, a concentrated blast of energy he fires from his hand; his Ghostly Wail, an intensely powerful scream with sonic capabilities that knocks back anything caught in its path; and even cryokinesis.
 Danny is initially frightened by his new abilities and has little control over them, but he soon learns to use them to protect his town from evil spirits.
 Danny turns to the life of a superhero, using his powers to rid his hometown of the various ghosts and mutant animals which begin to plague it and are almost always brought into the world thanks to the sporadic activation of the Fentons' Ghost Portal.
 Sam, Tucker, and later Jazz are Danny's primary allies in his ghost-fighting activities, and help him keep his ghost-half a secret.